 Jalapeño Popper Pizza is loaded with three peppers and three cheeses for a new take on this favorite pizza.
 If you love stuffed jalapenos, you will love THIS jalapeno pizza.

 - 1 prepared pizza dough

 - 4 oz cream cheese softened

 - 1/4 cup ranch dressing

 - 1 cup shredded mozzarella cheese

 - fresh cracked pepper

-- Heat the oven broiler.
+Heat the oven broiler.
 Roast the cubanelle and poblano peppers 1-inch from the heat, turning every 3-4 minutes, until skins are all charred.
-Transfer peppers into a large ziploc bag, seal, and let the peppers steam 5-10 minutes.
+Transfer peppers into a resealable bag, seal, and let the peppers steam 5-10 minutes.
 Remove the charred skins and seeds.
 Dice the peppers and set aside.

 - In a small bowl, combine the cream cheese and ranch dressing.
 Set aside.
 Heat oven to 425F with the pizza stone in the oven.
 Heat an additional 10 minutes to ensure the pizza stone is fully heated.